Gerald Finley © Sim Canetty-Clarke

 Grammy Award-winning Canadian bass-baritone Gerald Finley is one of the most revered and influential artists of our time, with celebrated performances at the world’s major opera and concert venues and recordings on CD and DVD with major labels in a wide variety of repertoire.
 His extensive career is devoted to the complete spectrum of vocal art, encompassing operatic, orchestral and song repertoire, collaborating with the greatest composers, orchestras and conductors.

-Born in Montreal he began singing as a chorister in Ottawa, Canada, and completed his musical studies at the Royal College of Music, King’s College, Cambridge, and the National Opera Studio.
+Finley was born in Montreal, began singing as a chorister in Ottawa, Canada, and completed his musical studies in the UK at the Royal College of Music, King’s College Cambridge, and the National Opera Studio.
 He is a Fellow and Visiting Professor at the Royal College of Music.
 In 2014 he climbed Kilimanjaro for the charity Help Musicians UK.
 In 2017 he was appointed Commander of the Order of the British Empire and had previously been appointed an Officer of the Order of Canada.
+Mr Finley also features on a Canadian stamp celebrating Canadians in opera.

 This biography is to be reproduced without any changes, omissions or additions, unless expressly authorized by the artist’s management.